 In order to provide our services we need to collect and use your personal data.
 Below is a list of what this may include:

-* Denotes information which may contain data classified as sensitive personal data/special categories of personal data under the GDPR and as such is subject to a greater level of control and protection.
+* - denotes information which may contain data classified as special category personal data under the UK GDPR or as more sensitive data and as such is subject to a greater level of control and protection.

 a) Contact information and personal details